 Since the acquisition, Quip has been integrated into the Salesforce platform, allowing users to access Quip documents from within Salesforce and collaborate in real-time.
 This integration has streamlined communication and productivity for Salesforce users, making it easier for them to collaborate and share information.
 Additionally, Quip has expanded its capabilities beyond document collaboration to include project management, task tracking, and team chat, further enhancing the Salesforce user experience.

 Can you use Quip for knowledge management?

-Quip is good for knowledge management, but there are better tools for the job.
 Quip is designed more for collaboration and real-time editing and lacks some of the features necessary for effective knowledge management.
-For example, Quip does not offer a knowledge base or a dedicated search function.
+For example, Quip does not offer an internal knowledge base or a dedicated search function.

 What are the key features of Quip?

 Some of the key features of Quip include:

 - Real-time document editing

 - Document collaboration